-The HRA generated a surplus in the year of £4.109 million, which after statutory adjustments and transfers from earmarked reserves, resulted in an increase of £0.224 million in the HRA balance, compared to a revised budget of £0.184 million.
+The HRA generated a surplus in the year of £2.383 million, however after statutory adjustments (including the revenue financing of capital expenditure of £3.370 million), there was a reduction of £1.756 million in the HRA balance.
+This compared to a budgeted reduction of £7.3 million; the difference was due to the use of increased borrowing instead of revenue financing to fund capital expenditure.
 Full details of the Housing Revenue Account activity for the year are provided on pages 103 to 107.